 The module links the television set directly to a user’s Internet service provider via an Ethernet connection.
 The content can then be accessed directly on the TV without use of a personal computer.

-The device will use Sony's Xross Media Bar (XMB) user interface — the same used in Sony A/V receivers, and the PSP and PlayStation3 gaming systems — will help users navigate through Internet video content, as well as the standard TV menu features on most of the company's 2007 television models, Sony said.
+The device will use Sony’s Xross Media Bar (XMB) user interface – the same used in the Sony A/V receivers, and the PSP and PlayStation 3 gaming systems – will help users navigate through Internet video content, as well as the standard TV menu features on most of the company’s 2007 television models, Sony said.

-The BRAVIA Internet Video Link will initially be supported by Sony's BRAVIA S-series flat-panel LCD high-definition television line, which was also announced at the show.
-The new TV models include the KDL-46S3000, KDL-40S3000, KDL-32S3000 and KDL-26S3000 – all are shipping this spring.
+The BRAVIA Internet Video Link will initially be first supported by Sony’s BRAVIA S-series flat-panel LCD high-definition television line, which was also announced today.
+The new TV models include the KDL-46S3000, KDL-40S3000, KDL-32S3000 and KDL-26S3000 units – all are shipping this spring.

-In other announcements, Sony unveiled a 70W-inch 1,080p BRAVIA LCD TV — it's largest flat-panel LCD TV to date – that will support the xvYCC expanded color gamut system advocated by Sony and Mitsubishi as an industry standard.
+In other announcements, Sony unveiled a 70W-inch 1080p BRAVIA LCD TV – it’s largest flat-panel LCD TV to date – that will support the xvYCC expanded color gamut system that Sony and Mitsubishi advocated as an industry standard.
 Sony is calling its version of the system x.v.COLOR.

-The color system, which was established as an industry standard by the International Electronics Commission in January 2006, expands the current color data range of video by approximately 1.8 times allowing the television to display more accurate, natural and vivid colors, Sony said.
-The system is carried in specially developed video content enabled in the current HDMI v1.3 digital video connection specifications.
+They color system, which was established as an industry standard by the International Electronics Commission in January 2006, expands the current color data range of video by approximately 1.8 times allowing the television to display more accurate, natural and vivid colors, Sony said.
+The system is carried in specially developed video content is support in the current HDMI v1.3 digital video connection specifications.

-The 70W-inch KDL-70XBR3 BRAVIA LCD TV will also feature a triluminous backlighting system, and "MotionFlow" 120Hz high-frame rate system designed to reduce image blurring in fast-motion video sequences.
-It is scheduled to ship this spring at a $33,000 expected retail.
+The 70W-inch KDL-70XBR3 BRAVIA LCD TV will also feature a triluminos backlighting system, and “MotionFlow” 120Hz high-frame rate system designed to reduce image blurring in fast-motion video sequences.
+It is scheduled to ship this spring at a price to be announced.

-Meanwhile, Sony Computer Entertainment used CES to reveal that more than 1 million PlayStation 3 gaming consoles have been sold into the retail channel in North America, six weeks after launch.
+Meanwhile, Sony Computer Entertainment used CES to reveal that more than one million PlayStation 3 gaming consoles have been sold into the retail channel in North America, six weeks after launch.

-The milestone was said to top by a week the release of the PlayStation2, which went on to sell more than 111 million units to date, and the Xbox 360, which hit 650,000 units by end of its first year, “with a strong start, but three week gap in deliveries to retail,” Sony said.
+The milestone was said to top by a week the release of the PlayStation 2, which went on to sell more than 111 million units to date, and the Xbox 360, which hit 650,000 units by end of its first year, “with a strong start, but three week gap in deliveries to retail,” Sony said.

-Sony is showing here new PlayStation software titles including Formula One Championship Edition, MLB 07, MotorStorm (1,080p/60 fps), Lair, Heavenly Sword and Gran Turismo HD (downloadable), all for the PS3; Ratchet & Clank: Size Matters, KillZone and SOCOM: Fire Team Bravo, all for the PSP.
+Sony is showing here new PlayStation software titles including Fomula One Championship Edition, MLB 07, MotorStorm (1080p/60fps), Lair, Heavenly Sword and Gran Turismo HD (downloadable), all for the PS3; Ratchet & Clank: Size Matters, KillZone and SOCOM: Fire Team Bravo, all for the PSP.

-The company also demonstrated the new "Remote Play" function for the PS3, which allows the consumer to utilize a PSP to access content on a PS3 hard drive, including movies, television shows, videos and music.
+The company is also showing the new “Remote Play” function for the PS3, which allows the consumer to utilize their PSP to access content on their PS3 hard drive, including movies, television shows, videos and music.

 Sony is also showcasing its PlayStationNetwork and PlayStationStore for the PS3, and Location Free TV capability for the PSP.